-The cost for relabels and saturating pushes can be estimated in exactly the same way as in the case of relabel-to-front.
+The cost for relabels and saturating pushes can be estimated in exactly the same way as in the case of the generic push-relabel algorithm.

-Question:
+Ouestion:

 How do we find the next node for a discharge operation?

 Maintain lists L_i , $i \in \{0, ..., 2n\}$, where list L_i contains active nodes with label i (maintaining these lists induces only constant additional cost for every push-operation and for every relabel-operation).